RKinDLab/Reach_alpha_Blue_heavy_Sim/doc/userdoc.rst

 Tutorial steps
 --------------------------

-1. To check that *reach alpha 5* descriptions are working properly use following launch commands
+1. To check that *reach alpha blue heavy sim* descriptions are working properly use following launch commands

    .. code-block:: shell